Advanced Family & Sports Podiatry

 The Lunula Laser

-The Lunula Laser is a non-invasive and painless treatment option for fungal toenails.
+The Lunula Laser is a non-invasive treatment option for fungal toenails.
 It operates at a low-level laser intensity, which means it does not produce heat or cause damage to the surrounding tissues.
 The device emits two different laser wavelengths, 405 nm and 635 nm, which work together to target the fungus and promote a healthier nail.

 The mechanism of how the Lunula Laser treats fungal toenail infections is via disrupting the metabolism and cell structure of the fungus and by increasing the blood flow to the toe, ultimately leading to its elimination.
 Additionally, the laser may stimulate the body′s immune response to help fight the fungal infection.